green-coding-solutions/documentation/content/en/docs/measuring/carbon/sci.md

 toc: true
 ---

-Since version v0.18 the Green Metrics Tool can measure the [Green Software Foundation's SCI](https://sci-guide.greensoftware.foundation/)
+Green Metrics Tool supports custom metrics including the [Green Software Foundation's SCI](https://sci-guide.greensoftware.foundation/)

 The metric is essentially a Carbon per Unit of work metric and thus is very flexible in it's application.
 Supplemental to the various metric providers that the Green Metrics Tool support this introduces not only the concept of total